git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Fixes
 -----
-* Boolean `git-config` settings with no value are now supported (these are not created by git these days but exist in legacy repositories).
+* Boolean `git config` settings with no value are now supported (these are not created by git these days but exist in legacy repositories).

 * Unicode branches and tags are supported in the "branch diff" tool.